brson/wasm-opt-rs/notes.md

   so the C++ side must define extra constructor functions.
 - Non-primitive types need to be passed as pointers, mostly `UniquePtr` or references.
-- Functions with an initial argument named `self` are interpreted as methods of the single `type` declared in the block.
+- Functions with an initial argument named `self`, and with the `Self` type, are interpreted  as methods of the single `type` declared in the block.
-  This intepretation of `self` necessitates multiple `extern` blocks, since each must define the single type to associate with methods.
+  With this interpretation of `Self` it is cleanest to put each type in its own `extern` block, though it is possible to put all types into a single extern block by naming the self-type explicitly (e.g. `Pin<&mut ModuleReader>`).
 - The `Result` type is a typedef of `std::Result` where the error type is [`cxx::Exception`]. `cxx` will catch at the boundary any exception that implements [`std::exception`] and return it as an error.